Fort of São João Baptista de Ajudá: Design

 The fort is a small square with towers at its four corners.
 It comprises a church and officers' quarters.
 The fort houses a museum.

 Culture

 Bruce Chatwin’s book The Viceroy of Ouidah (1980) is a fictional retelling of the life of Francisco Félix de Sousa, the De Souza family founder in Benin, and that of his powerful local descendants, dealing also with the subject of the slave trade with Brazil.

+The fort is briefly mentioned in Miguel Sousa Tavares's book Equator.